mkrishna0690/Tosca-Automation-Repository/README.md

 **TCP (Test Configuration Paramter):** It is mainly used to store the test data.If you want you can use that test data where ever required.

 **Purpose of TCP:**
-          - Maintenace of data is very easy
-          - Reusability of data
+          Maintenace of data is very easy and Reusability of data

 **Syntax:**  {CP[TCP_Name]}